decyphir/breach/README.md

 ## Getting Started

 Type 'BrDemo.' and Tab to get a list of available demo scripts.

-Also consult Examples/README for some details about available examples.
+Running GenDoc() will run all demos and publish results into Doc folder, accessible via Doc/index.html.

 ## Contact/Support